PlasmaStark/salix/src/contents/chronicles/2025-07-16-presentations.md

 This holds for any material (handouts, for instance), but especially for slides.

 - **Roughly one slide per minute**: This is just a rule of thumb, but remember to never exaggerate.
 Your best slide might be the one you never show.
 - **The audience exists**: If the audience got lost, seeing "Slide 7/54" will probably make them stop listening and start counting.
-Ponder about avoiding this, preferrably by engaging with them.
+Ponder about avoiding this, preferably by engaging with them.
 - **Consistency makes life easier**: Do not use walls of text: mind spacing, and visuals.
 Slides are there for *support*, not reading.
 Layouts, colors, and notation should not distract or confuse.
 - **Recap often**: People zone out.
 Gently remind them what you’ve said and why it matters.
 Adding little recaps or "take aways" once in a while can work wonders.
 - **Plan for chaos (2)**: Be ready to skip or adjust content on the fly without breaking the narrative.
 Since you already know the material, rehearsals will naturally feel smoother and faster.
 Even if you don't rehearse, always increase your expected timing by 10–20%.